-- I possess all the qualifications and none of the disqualifications to serve as an ID of the Corporation, as provided for in Section 38 of the Securities Regulation Code (SRC), its Implementing Rules and Regulations (IRR) and other SEC issuances. - I am related to the following director/officer/substantial shareholder of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the SRC. (where applicable)
+- I possess all the qualifications and none of the disqualifications to serve as an ID of the Corporation, as provided for in Section 38 of the Securities Regulation Code (SRC), its Implementing Rules and Regulations (IRR) and other Securities and Exchange Commission (SEC) issuances. - I am related to the following director/officer/substantial shareholder of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the SRC. (where applicable)

-NAME OF DIRECTOR/OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP Not applicable Not applicable Not applicable
+NAME OF DIRECTOR/OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP Not applicable

-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding / I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be):
+5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding / I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be):

-OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS See Note1 below
+OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS Not applicable

-- I shall faithfully and diligently comply with my duties and responsibilities as ID under the SRC and its IRR, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of the Corporation of any changes in the abovementioned information within five days from its occurrence.
+- (For those in government service/affiliated with a government agency or GOCC) I have the required permission from the (head of the agency/department) to be an ID in the Corporation, pursuant to Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.
+NOT APPLICABLE - I shall faithfully and diligently comply with my duties and responsibilities as ID under the SRC and its IRR, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of the Corporation of any changes in the abovementioned information within five (5) days from its occurrence.